Nothing Says Spring Like Fresh Strawberries

 Here are some of the best reasons to add the Strawberry to your diet plan;

-* Strawberries are loaded with fiber, they naturally contain about 2 g per serving, and
+- Strawberries are loaded with fiber, they naturally contain about 2 g per serving

 Strawberry Banana Healthy Ice Cream Sandwiches

-**I haven’t tried it this way bit I think you could easily line the pan with your graham crackers, spread filling and top with your second graham cracker and then freeze and cut.
+Note: I haven’t tried it this way but I think you could easily line the pan with your graham crackers, spread filling and top with your second graham cracker and then freeze and cut.
 This would eliminate a step.

 Strawberry Peach Salsa Dip